avenix/WDK/README.md

 # Wearables Development Toolkit (WDK)

 The Wearables Development Toolkit (WDK) is a set of tools to facilitate the development of activity recognition applications with wearable devices.
-The usual activities involved in the development of such applications are: data collection, data annotation, algorithm development, algorithm assessment and deployment (i.e. integration of the code into the wearable device):
+It supports the following activities:

 ![Activity Recognition Chain Development](doc/images/ARCDevelopment.png)